ArthurSonzogni/chromiumos-platform2/power_manager/docs/battery_notifications.md

 When [Adaptive Charging] is enabled, the way that time-to-full estimates are computed may change.
 Adaptive Charging may delay charging to full after reaching a `display_battery_percentage` of 80%.
-At this point, the time-to-full estimate will change to the current planned delay in charging plus 2 hours.
+At this point, the time-to-full estimate will change to the current planned delay in charging plus 2 hours when slow charging is disabled, or 3 hours when slow charging is enabled.
 The time at which charging will resume may be made earlier, but it will not be pushed out.
 The `adaptive_delaying_charge` field within PowerSupplyProperties indicates if Adaptive Charging is actively delaying charging.